 "There is no 'I' in team," the old saying goes, but that's only half the story.
 Effective managers in the office, just like effective baseball managers, know the importance of keeping team harmony and putting people in positions where they can succeed.

-By getting a good handle on the strengths and weaknesses of each employee, office managers can assign tasks, duties and responsibilities more effectively, all while emphasizing the value of collaboration, mutual support and team cohesion.
+By getting a good handle on the strengths and weaknesses of each employee, managers can assign tasks, duties and responsibilities more effectively, all while emphasizing the value of collaboration, mutual support and team cohesion.
 There may not be an "I" in team, but there is most certainly a "we" in well-balanced.
 Successful teamwork balances employees' skills with the needs of the organization, resulting in a winning environment for the entire company.

 Communicating the value of collaboration